ywadi/respress/README.md

 Yes, it is that simple.
 Now lets get into details.

+Take a look at the example server, will make your life easier.
+[Link to example](https://github.com/ywadi/respress/blob/main/example/server.js)

 ### Registering Commands
 As seen before to register commands its simple.
 There are many things you can use to register commands and will be described below.
 #### A simple command with no arguments